Moss Keramik Studio Policies

 Friends & family are welcome to visit the space briefly in a manner that is not disturbing others working.

-Friends & family who want to work in the studio with you can purchase a Day Pass for 20€ per person, per day.
+Friends & family who want to work in the studio with you can purchase a Drop-in pass for 20€ per person, per day.
 You must check in with the Studio Manager and purchase the pass prior to sitting down to work.

 Members are responsible for any damage caused by their guests.